-A toaster oven is, for some, an essential kitchen appliance.
+A toaster oven is, for many, an essential kitchen appliance.
+A good toaster oven can nearly replace your full sized oven.
+And it will also come in handy during those hot summers when you don’t want to warm up the whole house.
 But, finding the best toaster oven under $100 can be a challenge.
 With so many companies making these machines, it can be downright confusing trying to decide between them.

 A toaster oven offers a solution to folks whom have space constraints and/or want another oven to prepare large meals for holidays and get together occasions.
 A toaster oven may ideal for people whom live alone or couples.